MichaelBell/mini-dvhstx/README.md

 ![image_720](https://github.com/user-attachments/assets/a6ff67bf-fb8c-44f8-9487-60a8524ab704)

+My [DVI for HSTX](https://github.com/MichaelBell/dvhstx) library should be ideal for use with this board.

 ## Pinout

 The left side is the same as the Pico, the right side is different (but somewhat related).